 #8 – Bright Yellow, Bright Orange

-I’ve always found The Go-Betweens’ second reunion album a little monotonous – it’s largely acoustic, and well crafted, but it lacks the spark of their best material.
-The country jangle of Forster’s ‘Too Much Of One Thing’ is one song worth hearing.
+The Go-Betweens’ second reunion album is a little monotonous.
+It’s largely acoustic and well crafted, but it lacks the spark of their best material.
+The country jangle of Forster’s ‘Too Much Of One Thing’ is one song worth discovering.

 #7 – The Friends of Rachel Worth

-The Go-Betweens’ first reunion album was recorded with members of Sleater-Kinney, and accordingly it’s alternative and stripped down, a stark followup to 16 Lovers Lane.
-Forster explains his post Go-Betweens’ activities on ‘German Farmhouse’, while McLennan shines on the haunting ‘Orpheus Beach’.
+The Go-Betweens’ first reunion album was recorded with members of Sleater-Kinney.
+Accordingly it’s alternative and stripped-down, a stark follow-up to 16 Lovers Lane.
+Forster explains his post-Go-Betweens’ activities on ‘German Farmhouse’, while McLennan shines on the haunting ‘Orpheus Beach’.

 #6 – Spring Hill Fair

-The Go-Betweens’ first album as a four piece has great material from Forster, but McLennan’s writing is less consistent, contributing both the beautiful ‘Bachelor Kisses’ and the awkward experimentation of ‘River Of Money’.
+The Go-Betweens’ first album as a four-piece has great material from Forster, like the regretful ‘Part Company’ and the scathing ‘Draining The Pool For You’.
+McLennan’s writing is more scattershot, contributing the gorgeous pop of ‘Bachelor Kisses’ and the awkward experimentation of ‘River Of Money’.
 But like the next five albums on this list, Spring Hill Fair is an essential purchase for fans of the Go-Betweens.